-Effectiveness reviews of the SLIDAC Board, the Audit Committee, the Risk Committee, the Remuneration Committee and the Nomination Committee were undertaken in November 2022.
+Effectiveness reviews of the SLIDAC Board, the Audit Committee, the Risk Committee, the Remuneration Committee, the Model Governance Committee and the Nomination Committee were undertaken in Q4 2024, with the results and recommendations presented in December.
 Directors also completed self-assessment questionnaires.
 Actions were agreed following the reviews.